alfonsosaera/ChIPseq/README.md

 # Generate model if desired
 Rscript -vanilla siNT_vs_input_macs2_model.r
 ```

+If your data is composed of Paired end sequencing reads, substitute `preprocessing_SE.pl` and `alignment_SE.sh` by `preprocessing.pl` and `alignment.sh`, respectively.

 The `log` folder has the terminal outputs of all scripts used above.